What to Expect in the Prefabricated Home Building Process - Royal Homes What to Expect in the Prefabricated Home Building Process - Royal Homes

 We’ve got a library full of floor plans for inspiration, and together with our design experts, you can customize them to your heart’s content.

 Once the layout is perfect, you can start customizing the home’s colours and styles to your heart’s content.
-You’ll choose your flooring, countertops, cabinets, perhaps even a fireplace in your new home!
+You’ll choose your flooring, countertops, cabinets, and perhaps even a fireplace in your new home!
 At a Royal Homes Design Centre, you’ll have a chance to see and touch the styles and options available for your walls, floors, cabinets, windows, lights, plumbing, brickwork, and more.

-If you’re interested in a smart thermostat, solar panels, or smart home devices (like a smart bulb, or smarts outlets) into your home, you can integrate them into the design.
+If you’re interested in a smart thermostat, solar panels, or smart home devices (like a smart bulb, or smarts outlets) in your home, you can integrate them into the design.
 It’s not necessary to choose a specific provider at this point, but pre-wiring your house will ensure it is ready to work with smart home systems.

 4. Getting Permission